cacophony-wj/licentia_black/README.md

 ### Customizing the List for Your PC

 To better target your system's capabilities, I have separated the ENB configuration into three profiles.
-You need to choose a configuration based on your system specifications, which can be determined with a tool such as CPU-Z or Hwmonitor.
-A little use of Google will help you find out how your specific hardware relates to the below recommendations.
+You need to choose a configuration based on your system specifications, which can be determined with a tool such as `CPU-Z` or `Hwmonitor`.
+A little use of _Google_ will help you find out how your specific hardware relates to the below recommendations.

 If you are on an extreme potato computer such as a laptop or a system with integrated Intel graphics, you need to find three mods in the left pane of _Mod Organizer 2_, "ENB Helper," "ENB Input Disabler" and "Improved Camera."
 Uncheck these mods before launching the game or you will crash.